Here are a few quotes and opinions from recent questionnaires, surveys and observations that have been carried out.

 Carole Ackers is a registered nurse who holds a formal management qualification and has over 20 years experience in Senior Management in a residential setting.

-Carole is supported by a team of Care Managers who hold either the Registered Managers Award or NVQ level 5 in care and a team of 42 staff including; an Office/Quality Manager, an Activities Organiser, Office Administrators, a Chef, two relief chef's, Care staff, Housekeeping staff and a Handyman.
+Carole is supported by a team including a Head Of Care and a Deputy Head of Care who hold either the Registered Managers Award or NVQ level 5 in care and a team of 42 staff including; an Office/Quality Manager, an Activities Co-ordinator, Office Administrator, a Chef, two relief chef's, Care staff, Housekeeping staff and a Maintenance Person.

 To ensure a continual high standard of care and support there is a comprehensive training programme that reflects mandatory training such as Fire Safety, First Aid, Food Hygiene, Safeguarding Vulnerable Adults, Moving and Handling and specific training that meets the needs of the residents who live at Mayfield Court.